Saturday, November 17, 2018

 Choosing to avoid yoga or other practices linked to various religions should cause no concern in countries where there is freedom of religion and where the rule of law protects people and their religious practices from those who might attack people of minority faiths as perceived enemies.

 A different warning.
-Guiding followers in how to practice their faith is certainly a part of freedom of religion.
+Guiding followers in how to practice their faith is certainly a part of freedom of religion and free speech.
 But responsible leaders must be mindful that some demonizing and proclamations of evil can incite people to action against the perceived enemies of Christendom or another faith.
 It's happened before.
 It can happen again.

 I am reminded of the Apostle Paul's advice to Christians worried about eating meat sacrificed to idols.